Eating With The Seasons: January

 Before I touch on seasonal eating for January, I first want to say that I am so happy that we are here, in a new year.
 This past year has been one of the most trying, disconcerting, and unusual times that I think any of us have ever experienced.
 I am so very happy that we are here together.
 Happy New Year, friends!

-While I don’t know what 2021 will bring, I am ready for something fresh and new… and I seem to be channeling that by jumping headfirst into the start of citrus season.
+While I don’t know what this new year will bring, I am ready for something fresh and new… and I seem to be channeling that by jumping headfirst into the start of citrus season.
 There’s not much brighter and fresher than that!

 As the world around us shifts with the seasons, so do the foods that are harvested.
 It should only make sense then, that our eating follows this same pattern.
 Seasonal eating is when you eat foods at the time of year that they are harvested.
 This is something that we tend to do naturally, eating pumpkin in fall for instance, or asparagus in spring.
 But did you know that seasonal eating throughout the year can improve your health and the environment?